SEN Information - Annual report 2022

 The SENCO reports to the governors at least twice a year to inform them of progress being made by children with SEND.
 This report does not refer to individual children and confidentiality is maintained at all times.

 One of the governors is named as having responsibility for SEND and meets regularly with the SENCO to ensure that they are informed of all progress and needs for the future.
 They also report back to the wider governing body.
-The Governor with responsibility for SEND is Mrs Anya Watson.
+The Governor with responsibility for SEND is Mrs Christine Lough.

 Transition